RoootTheFox/Linux-MegaHack-Installer/README.md

 ## Requirements

-- You need the following packages: unzip, p7zip, xclip
+- You need the following packages: unzip, (optional: xclip)
 - You need a paid copy of MegaHack

 ## Usage